Skip to content

 Configuration

 clat reads its configuration from a TOML file.
-Two settings control everything: the threshold and each rule's weight.
+Two settings drive formatting: the threshold and each rule's weight.
+A third group of settings — protected environments — keeps clat's hands off picture and plot code such as TikZ.

 Config tunes existing rules — it doesn't add new ones